Mortgage Rate Forecast Canada 2024 – 2025

 Given the following economic data, it appears that the economy is cooling enough to hold inflation lower, and justify rate cuts:

-• Low GDP/ economic growth (with negative Real per capital growth)
+• Low GDP/ economic growth (with 2+ years of negative Real per capital growth)

 • Substantial downward trend of CPI/ inflation hitting 1.64% in September